-The Essilor Group has forged more than twenty research partnerships with universities and public research organizations including the Vision Institute in Paris, CNRS, Ecole Polytechnique de Montreal, Universities of Shanghai and Wenzhou in China… The Group has also established joint ventures with other manufacturers through the Nikon-Essilor International Research Center with Nikon in Japan.
+The Essilor Group has forged more than twenty research partnerships with universities and public research organizations including the Vision Institute in Paris, CNRS, Ecole Polytechnique de Montreal, Universities of Hongkong and Wenzhou in China… The Group has also established joint ventures with other manufacturers through the Nikon-Essilor International Research Center with Nikon in Japan.

 France: first chair in visual aging

 Created in 2015 in partnership with the Paris Vision Institute and the University Pierre and Marie Curie, the Silversight Chair seeks to further knowledge on the relationship between visual aging and the loss of independence.

 The Essilor Group is working with the University of Wenzhou on myopia in children through the WEIRC (Wenzhou Medical University - Essilor International Research Center).
 The researchers’ objective: to better understand this phenomenon to slow its progression and find predictive factors through following a group of 1,000 children from urban and rural areas.